Quantum Interference and the Limits of Separability: II. Semi-general Interference Experiments

 \section{II.
 Semi-general Interference Experiments}

 The class of semi-general interference experiments contains the wide range of experiments that can be obtained from multiple-slit experiments by replacing their slits and screens by certain other devices and by allowing for more than one particle to be involved therein (Horvat \& Dakić, 2021a).
 More specifically, in any such experiment, a collection of particles interacts with $m$ devices and, upon potentially reaching another $(m+1)$-st device, an output is elicited in the latter - see Figure \ref{fig3}.
-All of the said devices are assumed to implement local transformations, whereas the $m$ intermediary ones - the ones that generalize the slits - are assumed not to be capable of increasing the number of particles, i.e. none of them can turn $l$ particles into $k>l$ particles.
-The experiments can once again be partitioned into three timesteps:\\ $t_1$: The intermediary devices are set in configurations $\mathbf{a}\equiv a_1,...,a_m$, where $a_i \in \left\{0,1 \right\}$.\\ $t_2$: A collection of particles is sent towards the devices, via a method that is independent of $\mathbf{a}$.\\ $t_3$: The $(m+1)$-st device produces an output $b \in \left\{0,1 \right\}$.
+All of the said devices are assumed to implement \textit{local} transformations, roughly meaning that a device can change the state of only those particles that pass through it.
+Additionally, the $m$ intermediate devices - the ones that generalize the slits - are assumed not to be capable of increasing the number of particles, i.e. none of them can turn $l$ incoming particles into $k>l$ outgoing particles.
+For example, an intermediate device might thus implement a joint unitary operator that acts on the internal degrees of freedom of the particles that pass through it, leaving the spatial degree of freedom unaltered.\footnote{The details regarding the case in which the intermediate devices implement such unitaries will be given in Section IV.II.
+For details regarding how the devices act on the incoming particles in the general case, see (Horvat \& Dakić, 2021a).}